DrewRoss5/libSafePointer/README.md

 World
 ```
 ### Notes:
-For the moment, as with the `SafePtr` class, this will deallocate its memory once it goes out of scope.
+Same caveats as the copy method for the `SafePtr` class apply